-News of the discovery of St. James’ relics spread far and wide, attracting pilgrims from all over the world to Santiago de Compostela.
+News of the discovery of St. James’ relics spread far and wide, attracting pilgrims from all over the world to the beautiful city of Santiago de Compostela.

 As more and more people followed in each others’ footsteps, certain routes were established and became known as the Camino de Santiago.
 They are also referred to as the Way of Saint James.